nerbyk/activefunction/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bin/rake test` to run the tests and `bin/rake steep` to run type checker.
+Then, run `bin/rake test:all` to run the tests and `bin/rake steep` to run type checker.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing